couchbaselabs/cbas-perf-support/tpcds-couchbase-loader/README.md

 line arguments` overwrite the `properties` parameters.
 The parameter names are case-insensitive.
 Below is the list of the configurable parameters:

+`propertiesfilepath`: The path to the properties file to be used for reading the configurations.
+If not provided, the the default properties file is used.

 `hostname`: The host name of the Couchbase server to connect to, default value is `localhost`.

 `port`: The port number of the Couchbase server to connect to, if not provided, SDK uses the default value.